I. Introduction

 V. Conclusion: Jurisdictional Arbitrage in the UAE

-However, the analysis demonstrates that jurisdictional arbitrage remains a necessity for sophisticated international groups.
+However, the jurisdictional arbitrage remains a necessity for sophisticated international groups.
 For entities focused on asset-based lending, multi-jurisdictional transactions, and the absolute certainty of managerial liability limitation:

 - Limitation of Liability: The DIFC and ADGM offer a clearer, more predictable conduct-based standard (Wrongful Trading) backed by the established case law of the Common Law, providing greater assurance against personal exposure than the codified proportional misconduct model of the Mainland.